Will-Schr/sudoku_capstone/README.md

 ## Budget
 There were no expenses.
 This was programmed using Python, TkInter, and Visual Studio Code and was managed using GitHub -- all of these technologies are free.

+## FAQ
+### Will this work on all Operating Systems?
+Yes, this will work on Windows, Linux, and Mac!

+### Why use this instead of other Sudoku Solver implementations?
+This has the distinction of using human-solvable algorithms instead of relying on computer-solvable algorithms such as backtracking.

 ## Appendix
 Repository Link: